shawnco67/prep/README.md

 Code for the course

+## If you run into issues, please contact me at jp@developwithpassion.com

 ## Whenever asked to open a mingw terminal, complete the following:

 1. Open up mingw by double clicking on the bat file at this location: C:\utils\mingw\msys\1.0\msys.bat